aaronbloomfield/ccc/hws/gradebook/index.md

 #### Interface

-Formally, your contract will need to be named `CourseGradebook`, and saved in a file named `CourseGradebook.sol`.
-It will need to implement the [Gradebook.sol](Gradebook.sol.html) ([src](Gradebook.sol)) interface, which is as follows.  **NOTE:** the interface file itself has many more details in the comments; most of the comments were stripped for what is below.
+Formally, your contract will need to be named `Gradebook`, and saved in a file named `Gradebook.sol`.
+It will need to implement the [IGradebook.sol](IGradebook.sol.html) ([src](IGradebook.sol)) interface, which is as follows.  **NOTE:** the interface file itself has many more details in the comments; most of the comments were stripped for what is below.

 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.7;

-// See the actual Gradebook.sol file, linked to above, for much more detailed comments
+// See the actual IGradebook.sol file, linked to above, for much more detailed comments

-interface Gradebook {
+interface IGradebook {

     event assignmentCreationEvent (uint indexed _id);